-Inhaled forms are preferred because they deliver the medication directly to the air passages with minimal side effects.
+Note: Inhaled forms are preferred because they deliver the medication directly to the air passages with minimal side effects.

-Sometimes it is necessary to take several medications at the same time to control and prevent symptoms.
-Your health care provider may give your child several medications at first, to get the asthma symptoms under control, and then decrease the medications as needed.
-Your health care provider may also recommend a
+Sometimes, it is necessary to take several medications at the same time to control and prevent symptoms.
+The child's doctor may give several medications at first, to get the asthma symptoms under control, and then decrease the medications as needed.
+They may also recommend a

 Asthma medications are divided into 2 groups: quick-relief medications and controller medications.

 Quick-relief medications are for short-term use to open up narrowed airways and help relieve the feeling of tightness in the chest, wheezing, and breathlessness.
 They can also be used to prevent exercise-induced asthma.
 These medications are taken only on an as-needed basis.
 The most common quick-relief medication is albuterol.